Fidayyeen/linux-for-devops/README.md

 - [Part 2: File System Management](./file-system-management.md)

 ## About Me
-I'm a self-taught Cloud & IT Infrastructure Engineer with expertise in Azure, Microsoft 365, AWS, and system administration across Linux and Windows.
+I'm a self-taught Cloud & IT Infrastructure Engineer with expertise in Azure, AWS, MS 365 and other system administration across Linux and Windows.

 Check out my blog: https://bytesandclouds.blogspot.com